brandmaker/MBI-Consumer/README.md

 * Build with maven (mvn -B package)
 * Start the application (java -jar target/example-...jar)
 * Register the application within your BrandMaker instance (Administration / Fusion / Integration)
-* Alternatively, you may check the swagger documentation on http://<your server>:8080/api-docs.html and issue requests against the demo example from over there
+* Alternatively, you may check the swagger documentation on http://&lt;your server>:8080/api-docs.html and issue requests against the demo example from over there

-##
+## Short Description

+This "consumer" is based on spring-boot.
+It establishes a REST service on the URL http://&lt;your server>:8080/hook, listenening for incoming MBI POST requests.
+If the request is an MBI event message, the message is pushed into an internal JMS queue for asynchroneous processing.

+From that queue, the message is picked up by a queue listener and then processed.
+"Processing" means: the request data is stored in the local working directory under requests / &lt;customer id> / &lt;system id> / event_&lt;timestamp>.json

+This is just an example to show how events from MBI can be received and safely processed.
+It actually lacks of any "intelligent" business logic other than just dumping the request to the filesystem.

 ## Project state